herlss/eden/README.md

 ## Overview

+This application was made for the first Instituto J&F Hackathon!

 Eden is a real-time status monitoring system that aggregates updates from AWS, Atlassian, and Oracle.
 This repository houses the scraping and API service, providing a unified interface for users.
 The front-end application fetches and displays status information, ensuring up-to-date visibility into critical service health.

 ## Features